m0dular/github-pr-report/README.md

 * How many PRs has Bob submitted in the past year?
 * What are the oldest open PRs submitted by our team?

 `get_prs.py` can geneate a CSV file with open or closed pull requests for a Github organiztion, team, or list of users.
+Users can be excluded from the report by setting the `PR_EXCLUDE_USERS` environment variable to a comma separated list of Github user names

 The `upload.py` script can take the contents of the CSV and insert it into a Google Sheet.